-Steel and steel shell piles shall be provided to the length reasonably expected to be necessary to develop the required bearing resistance and the minimum specified depth of penetration.
-No more than one shopmade or field welded splice will be permitted within this length.
-The field splice may be welded either before or after pile driving is begun, however splicing of piles after driving has begun shall be performed immediately after driving is ceased to ensure a minimum of interruption in the continuous driving of the pile.
-This field splice will not be considered as a build-up and no splice allowance will be paid.
-Should this reasonably expected pile length not be adequate to satisfy all conditions required to cease driving, up to two additional splices for build-up will be permitted.
+Steel and steel shell piles shall be furnished full length with not more than one splice prior to driving.
+The full length is considered to be the length as may reasonable be expected to develop the required bearing resistance and the minimum specified depth of penetration.
+Two additional splices for build-up will be permitted in order to satisfy all conditions required to cease driving.
 A minimum length of 5' (1.5 m) between splices shall be maintained.

-Prior to field welding steel and steel shell pile splices, the sections shall be properly aligned to form a straight axis and shall be welded together in compliance with the plans and in a manner that will fully develop the section.
+The sections shall be properly aligned to form a straight axis and shall be welded together in compliance with the plans and in a manner that will fully develop the section.
 Splices of steel shell piles shall form a watertight joint.